Account Registration

 Rules

 This competition is BJCP sanctioned and open to COMMERCIAL meaderies.
+The AMATEUR competition is located here:

 Quality judging of all entries is a primary goal for our event.
 Judges will evaluate and score each entry.
 The consensus score will rank each entry in its category.
 ALL flights will have at least one BJCP certified mead judge, very experienced mead maker/judge or professional mead maker.